Get

 Can I Give My Dog Turmeric Paste?

 Turmeric is safe for dogs, and it is often added to dog food recipes and formulas.
 We recommend purchasing organic turmeric from a reliable source.
-You can safely add it to your dog’s food, but we recommend starting with smaller quantities or those recommended by your vet according to your dog’s size and needs.
+You can safely add it to your dog’s food, but we recommend starting with smaller quantities or those recommended by a vet according to your dog’s size and needs.

 Does Turmeric Have Side Effects?